 The training structure of MultiMind has been designed to address multilingualism from a multidisciplinary and multi-sectorial perspective and to provide academic and non-academic training.
-Key aspects of the academic training comprise 4 training schools that will provide a background in the key relevant disciplines for multilingualism (linguistics, psychology, neuroscience, education, and speech & language pathology) and whilst specializing in one or two of them, it will provide a training platform for cross-fertilisation between these disciplines.
-During these four training events, ESRs will receive hands-on experience in cutting-edge methodologies, as well as training in transferable skills.
-In the 2nd and 3rd year, ESRs will attend conferences to present their research.
-A key part of MultiMind is the involvement of the non-academic sector in the ESR training.
-The consortium includes non-academic beneficiaries from health (MEDEA) and education (CPIA1) along with partners that will provide non-academic secondments and will enable ESRs to develop professional skills across a range of sectors.
-Moreover, Bilingualism Matters, a research and information centre and 5 of its 16 branches are partners and will provide ESRs with training in dissemination and communication activities and engagement with non-academic stakeholders and the general public.
+Key aspects of the academic training comprise 4 training schools that provided a background in the key relevant disciplines for multilingualism (linguistics, psychology, neuroscience, education, and speech & language pathology) and whilst specializing in one or two of them, it provided a training platform for cross-fertilisation between these disciplines.
+During these four training events, ESRs received hands-on experience in cutting-edge methodologies, as well as training in transferable skills.
+In the 2nd and 3rd year, ESRs attended conferences to present their research.
+A key part of MultiMind was the involvement of the non-academic sector in the ESR training.
+The consortium included non-academic beneficiaries from health (MEDEA) and education (CPIA1) along with partners that provided non-academic secondments and enabled ESRs to develop professional skills across a range of sectors.
+Moreover, Bilingualism Matters, a research and information centre and 5 of its 16 branches are partners and provided ESRs with training in dissemination and communication activities and engagement with non-academic stakeholders and the general public.

-Multidisciplinary training school on multilingualism; visit school for refugee children (May 2019): This two week-long summer school will provide ESRs with multidisciplinary courses on multilingualism and training in research methods.
-The programme will include courses on: 1) linguistic theories of multilingualism, 2) child bi-/multilingualism, 3) heritage language development, 4) cognitive aspects of multilingualism, 5) neuroscience of language in multilinguals, 6) teaching methods in children with a refugee background.
-In the afternoon, ESRs will attend workshops for in depth training in research methods that are necessary for all ESRs (statistics using R, programming using Python, transcribing using CLAN).
-The training school will take place in Lesvos (Greece).
-Visits to schools for refugee children will be organised to enable volunteering opportunities to ESRs.
+Multidisciplinary training school on multilingualism; visit school for refugee children (May 2019): This two week-long summer school provided ESRs with multidisciplinary courses on multilingualism and training in research methods.
+The programme included courses on: 1) linguistic theories of multilingualism, 2) child bi-/multilingualism, 3) heritage language development, 4) cognitive aspects of multilingualism, 5) neuroscience of language in multilinguals, 6) teaching methods in children with a refugee background.
+In the afternoon, ESRs attended workshops for in depth training in research methods that are necessary for all ESRs (statistics using R, programming using Python, transcribing using CLAN).
+The training school took place in Lesvos (Greece).
+Visits to schools for refugee children were organised to enable volunteering opportunities to ESRs.

-Training school on multilingualism, speech & language pathology & education; transferable skills; hospital visits (September 2019): This week-long event will provide advanced courses on speech & language pathology and education.
-The programme will include courses on: 1) assessment of multilingual children with language impairment, 2) remediation of multilingual children with language impairment, 4) literacy development in multilingual children, 5) language interventions for multilingual children in school.
-In the afternoon, ESRs will attend workshops on transferable skills, e.g., project management, ethics, proposal writing, research integrity, dissemination and communication to non-academic audiences, as well as media training, writing policy reports, effective blogs, press releases, creating video clips and using social media to promote research outcomes.
-The training school will take place in Como (near Milan).
-During the week there will be visits to MEDEA to observe speech & language therapy with multilingual children.
+Training school on multilingualism, speech & language pathology & education; transferable skills; hospital visits (September 2019): This week-long event provided advanced courses on speech & language pathology and education.
+The programme included courses on: 1) assessment of multilingual children with language impairment, 2) remediation of multilingual children with language impairment, 4) literacy development in multilingual children, 5) language interventions for multilingual children in school.
+In the afternoon, ESRs attended workshops on transferable skills, e.g., project management, ethics, proposal writing, research integrity, dissemination and communication to non-academic audiences, as well as media training, writing policy reports, effective blogs, press releases, creating video clips and using social media to promote research outcomes.
+The training school took place in Como (near Milan).
+During the week a visit to MEDEA to observe speech & language therapy with multilingual children was also organised.

-Training school on multilingualism and neuroscience (Autumn 2019): This week-long event will be organised at the Centre of Integrative Neuroscience & Neurodynamics at the University of Reading for ESRs who want to get hands-on experience in neuroscience research.
-It will include courses on using ERP, fMRI, and TMS methods for research on multilingualism.
-In the afternoon, ESRs will receive training on analysing ERP and/or fMRI data.
-This training school will take place in Reading.
+Training school on multilingualism and neuroscience (Autumn 2019): This week-long event was organised at the Centre of Integrative Neuroscience & Neurodynamics at the University of Reading for ESRs who wanted to get hands-on experience in neuroscience research.
+It included courses on using ERP, fMRI, and TMS methods for research on multilingualism.
+In the afternoon, ESRs received training on analysing ERP and/or fMRI data.
+This training school took place in Reading.